Hudl1e/TSODE_control/README.md

 The main runnable entrypoint performs **one continuous simulation** over a multi-day horizon, training until a specified cutoff time and then evaluating for a fixed number of days.

+"forecasting_model_checkpoint.pt" is the after trained NeuralODE forecaster.

+You can run with this:
 ---
 # bash
 python scripts/run_ts_continuous.py